Frequently Asked Questions

 A: Yes.
 It is necessary to have an accurate account of all CE credits.
 When completing the log, please list the title, date, accreditor, sponsor and credits awarded.
 If you took multiple CE courses and received a tracker, you may submit that in place of the individual certificates.
 In which case, when filling out the log, the only information you need to enter is the general tracker.

 Please note: In order for a CE tracker to be submitted in place of the individual certificates, it must contain all the required information (titles, dates, your name, accreditor’s name, sponsor’s name and credits awarded).

 Q: I am currently in school.
 Can I use my coursework for CE credit?

-A: Yes, the AANPCP accepts clinically based coursework for CE credit.
+A: Yes, graduate level courses are accepted if directly related to the provision of primary care in the Certificant’s population focus.
+Courses are subject to approval.
 Each course hour will be equal to 15 contact hours (i.e. a class worth 3 course hours will calculate to 45 contact hours).
 In order to receive credit you will need to submit a university transcript and course descriptions (upon request) for all classes you want to receive credit from.